iamdcj/javascripts/src/types/composite/object/README.md

 }
 ```

-The above `object` is made-up of three members; two of which contain related data, and a third member which contains a function which logs information from within the object.
+The above `object` is encapsulates three members; two of which contain related data, and a third member which contains a function which logs information from within the object, functions stored as values of properties are known as **methods**.

-*Objects can contain any valid JS datatype as a member value.*

 #### Methods
 An object method is a function with is stored as the value for a property on the object;